 Our school is aware of and assesses the risks/issues in the wider community when considering the well-being and safety of our pupils.
+We are aware of indicators of abuse and neglect, and understand that children can be at risk of harm inside and outside of the school, inside and outside of home and online.

-Our school follows the child protection procedures as defined by Walsall Safeguarding Partnership (https://go.walsall.gov.uk/walsall-safeguarding-partnership/) and multi agency threshold guidance.
+Our school follows the child protection procedures as defined by Walsall Safeguarding Partnership (https://go.walsall.gov.uk/walsall-safeguarding-partnership/) and the multiagency threshold guidance, Walsall Right Help, Right Time - A Continuum of Need.
 We work with partners to ensure the best outcomes for children and young people.
 This policy applies to all staff, volunteers and visitors to our school as safeguarding is everyone's responsibility.
 Our belief is that "it could happen here" and "we have the interest of the children" as our priority.